codigo/basic-infra-setup/docs/07-putting-it-all-together.md

 2. On the Hetzner server, Docker Swarm orchestrates our containerized services.
 3. Caddy runs as a Docker service and acts as the entry point for all HTTP/HTTPS traffic.
 4. Cloudflare tunnels securely route internet traffic to our Caddy service.
-5. Caddy then routes requests to the appropriate service (PocketBase, Typesense, or our main application).
+5. Caddy then routes requests to the appropriate service (PocketBase).
-6. PocketBase and Typesense provide backend functionality to our main application.
+6. PocketBase provides backend functionality to our main application.
 7. AWS S3 is used for storing backups of our application data.

 ## Deployment Workflow